-Note: In Kupenda and Kuhenza's experience, the most asked about disabilities are cerebral palsy, epilepsy, hydrocephalus, and hearing loss or deafness, so we have included those in this guide as examples.
+Note: In Kupenda and Kuhenza's experience, the most asked about disabilities are spina bifida, cerebral palsy, epilepsy, hydrocephalus, and hearing loss or deafness, so we have included those in this guide as examples.
 If you choose to highlight a different disability, please refer to the Disability Guidebook (Appendix A-10) for more information.
 You may also refer to the question prompts listed for the sample disabilities on pgs.
-25-44 to prompt more discussion from the group.
+28-54 to prompt more discussion from the group.

-- Look up the Disability Act of the country/countries that your participants are from. - Ensure you've read the Act(s) and are familiar with the local laws regarding people with disabilities. - Bring I copy of the Act(s) to leave with the host. - If possible, develop a short (ideally I-page) Summary of the National Act(s) or Local Laws Regarding Disabilities and any other supportive legislative summaries (see example in Appendix A-9). - Prepare your Media Consent Form (see example in Appendix A-2). - Prepare a Service Referral Guide for Children with Disabilities for the area in which you are presenting (see example in Appendix A-5). - Include schools, clinics, assessment offices, child protection centers, Organizations for Persons with Disabilities (OPDs), and nonprofit organizations that can provide services for children with disabilities. - Include local facilities but also look beyond this in case there are more services available at the county and national levels. - Research laws and penalties related to abuse in the country/countries that your participants are from and add those details to the Abuse Prevention Resources (Appendix A-II).
+- Look up the Disability Act of the country that your participants are from. - Ensure you've read the Act and are familiar with the local laws regarding people with disabilities. - Bring I copy of the Act to leave with the host. - If possible, develop a short (ideally I-page) Summary of the National Act or Local Laws Regarding Disabilities and any other supportive legislative summaries (see example in Appendix A-6). - Prepare your Media Consent Form (see example in Appendix A-2). - Prepare a Service Referral Guide for Children with Disabilities for the area in which you are presenting (see example in Appendix A-5). - Include schools, clinics, assessment offices, child protection centers, Organizations for Persons with Disabilities (OPDs), and nonprofit organizations that can provide services for children with disabilities. - Include local facilities, but also look beyond this in case there are more services available at the county and national levels. - Research and prepare a Sample Access to Healthcare, Insurance, and Birth Certificates Handout for the area in which you are presenting (see example in Appendix A-14). - Include any additional notes on how to access disability assessment services. - Include instructions on how to access national health insurance. - Include instructions on how to access someone's birth certificate. - Include instructions on how to register as a person with a disability to access government support. - Include any additional notes on how to access healthcare. - Research laws and penalties related to abuse in the country that your participants are from and add those details to the Abuse Prevention Resources (Appendix A-11).